particle-iot/docs/src/content/reference/device-os/tethering.md

 {{!-- END do not edit content above, it is automatically generated  --}}

-- Be sure to cross TX-RX and CTS-RTS between the Pi and the B-SoM!
-For example, the Particle TX connects to the Pi RX.
-- Also be sure the GND pin is connected between the Pi and the B-SoM.
-- Do not connect 3V3 or 5V between the Pi and B-SoM!
-- You may connect the Pi 5V to Particle device VIN if you are powering the Particle device from the Pi.

 If you wish to use a different port, the following ports are available on the Raspberry Pi 5.